MySupersuit/DecentralisedIdentityVaxPaspsport/README.md

 This then fires up the agents' initialisation protocols.
 Checking http://localhost:9000 after this shows the DIDs and Credential Defintions that have been written to the ledger.

 ## 3. Open the Controller web app
-In `/midController/public` open `main.html` and proceed from there
+In `/midController/public` open `main.html` and proceed from there.
+This web app is ostensibly 4 controllers in one web page for convenience.
+In a practical scenario these 4 controllers would be used by each actor seperately.

-# Forked by kctam for a demonstration
+# Walkthrough of web app
-This is the forked version of Hyperledger Aries Cloud Agent - Python.
-This is for the demonstration in this [article](https://medium.com/@kctheservant/demonstration-of-hyperledger-aries-cloud-agent-6e476a5426b0?).
-Several demo files are modified.
-Please refer that article for the demo.
+...

 # Original Readme: Hyperledger Aries Cloud Agent - Python  <!-- omit in toc -->